Senior Network Administrator - IT-Online

 - Excellent understanding of Service Provider and Enterprise Architecture:

-- LAN Technologies – VLANS, STP, VTP, Port Security, PBR (Policy Based Routing)
+o LAN Technologies – VLANS, STP, VTP, Port Security, PBR (Policy Based

 - National diploma or degree in relevant field will be an advantage.